Stock Markets Climb As Traders Weigh Interest Rates Outlook - UrduPoint

 Stock markets mostly moved higher on Thursday as banking sector worries eased and traders weighed central banks' interest rate plans in the wake of recent turmoil

-London, (UrduPoint / Pakistan Point News - 30th Mar, 2023 ):Stock markets mostly moved higher on Thursday as banking sector worries eased and traders weighed central banks' interest rate plans in the wake of recent turmoil.
+New York, (UrduPoint / Pakistan Point News - 31st Mar, 2023 ):Stock markets mostly moved higher on Thursday as banking sector worries eased and traders weighed central banks' interest rate plans in the wake of recent turmoil.

 "Worries about the banking industry continue to ease, offering support to the broader market," said market analyst Patrick O'Hare at Briefing.com.